 Let's use another example.
 Air Canada allows one additional bag (up to 10 kilograms) to be brought on board for free by passengers who are carrying an infant on their lap.
 You can also bring a collapsible stroller for each child that you are traveling with in addition to your carry-on allowance.

 Baby carry on luggage allowance when your child has their own seat

 A child with their own seat is entitled to the same carry-on allowance as the adult fare.
 A diaper bag, car seat, and stroller are often permitted for children by airlines.
 As usual, check with your airlines about strollers and car seats as different airlines have different policies.

 Be mindful that whenever traveling, large and heavy baby carriers and strollers are subject to different regulations.
 As a general rule of thumb, if they do not fit the carry-on size, they will have to be checked in as hold luggage at the counter.
-That's where the multi award winning TernX Carry On Luggage Stroller comes in so handy: Experience a seamless transition with TernX in under 7 seconds.
+That's where this multi award winning baby carry on luggage comes in so handy: Experience a seamless transition with TernX in under 7 seconds.

 Traveling with a young child may often make parents feel overwhelmed as there are many things to consider, bottles, diapers, toys, and all the other necessities.
 On top of that, figuring out their mode of transport, eg. stroller and car seat, can be challenging.

 Knowing what to do while bringing a stroller or car seat on a plane can be, at best, a careful endeavor for new parents.
 How large can it possibly be?
 Does it cost more for me to bring it?
 Will the airline give me one so I can navigate the airport?

 In order to know the different guidelines, check airlines for policies for accuracy and hassle-free travel with your kids.